Retford Gamston Airport

-Retford Gamston Airport is a small English airport, located 2 NM south of Retford and close to Gamston, Bassetlaw in Nottinghamshire.
+Retford Gamston Airport is a small English airport, located 2 mi south of Retford and close to Gamston, Bassetlaw in Nottinghamshire.
 It is used mainly for small private aircraft as well as a base for several private flying schools.
 Two AOC-holders, IAS Medical and Diamond Executive Aviation, are also based on the airfield.

 Retford (Gamston) Aerodrome has a CAA Ordinary Licence (Number P783) that allows flights for the public transport of passengers or for flying instruction as authorised by the licensee (Gamston Aviation Limited).